bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/lightning-privacy-splice-panel.md

 It's cheaper to join the splice to your own transaction.
 And I think what that means is it's going to encourage a lot of people that wanna do something on chain to be like, you know what, I don't need this today.
 I could wait a week, put it in a queue, wait for someone else to start a splice, someone to make that market, and then just automatically join it.
-And I think if you look in the long run, this should create a lot more sustainable activity in the splice network compared to something like, I don't know, join market, you know?
+And I think if you look in the long run, this should create a lot more sustainable activity in the splice network compared to something like, I don't know, JoinMarket?

 ## Payjoins and keysend

 NVK: 01:22:02

-Yeah.

-NVK: 01:22:02

-Could you, like expanding on this, like, could we do a pay join, for example, also with something like this?
+Could you, like expanding on this, like, could we do a payjoin, for example, also with something like this?
-Because I don't know, like, I can't see why you wouldn't be able to just like do the pay join and get even one more privacy set.
+Because I don't know, like, I can't see why you wouldn't be able to just like do the payjoin and get even one more privacy set.

 Dusty Damon: 01:22:18

 100%, yeah.
-You can put whatever you want in these things and pay joins are a great idea that I think it'd be.
+You can put whatever you want in these things and payjoins are a great idea that I think it'd be.
-I think like I've been - I've been toying around with some proposals of like how we can get wallets to integrate with pay join splicing compatible protocols, right?
+I think like I've been - I've been toying around with some proposals of like how we can get wallets to integrate with payjoin splicing compatible protocols, right?
 So the challenge, like it's totally doable.
 There's nothing stopping it from happening other than just basically evangelizing to wallets to do it.
 And I probably give them on like a specs, they're all doing it the same way kind of thing.